Outdoor Recreation Boosts Mood for Mesothelioma Patients

 All of this reduces a cancer patient’s quality of life and can devastate their mental health.
 Cancer patients are at an increased risk for depression and anxiety and for stress, fear, and other negative emotions.
 Be aware of this risk and notice the signs of depression, either in yourself or a loved one, so you can get help.
 There are many ways, from medications to therapy, to relieve depression.
 One way is to get active and to get outdoors.

 The Mental Health Benefits of Exercise

-For mesothelioma patients and healthy people, exercise is a natural remedy for depression.
-While it will not substitute as a treatment for those with severe depression or clinical depression, exercise is a useful adjunct, and for many people is enough to boost mood and make medications unnecessary.
+For mesothelioma patients and healthy people both, exercise is a natural remedy for depression.
+While it will not substitute as a treatment for those with severe or clinical depression, exercise is a useful adjunct, and for many people is enough to boost mood and make medications unnecessary.
 Studies have proven that exercise is a valid treatment for mild to moderate depression, and that it can even be as effective as antidepressant medications.
 Studies have also shown that exercise can reduce anxiety and stress.

 The Extra Boost Going Outdoors Adds

 Exercise is good for your health, and can even treat depression from having mesothelioma, but outdoor exercise boosts these positive benefits.
 Outdoor recreation and physical activity improve overall health, but simply being outside in nature also improves your mood.
 One study found that just five minutes of so-called green exercise, being active outdoors, can generate measurable improvements in mood and self-esteem.